Meet our Staff

 Leah Gulick

-Leah (she/her/hers) is a sophomore majoring in Environmental Science with minors in Biology and Leadership studies.
+Leah (she/her/hers) is a junior majoring in Environmental Science with minors in Biology and Leadership studies.
 She's from Portland, Oregon and loves hiking, yoga, running, and writing.
 She aims to work in conservation, finding purpose in reworking human impact on the environment.

 Affiliated Faculty